About sibling testing

-A siblings DNA test is suitable for when two or more siblings want to verify whether they are genetically related or not.
-It can also be used to determine if they are half siblings, full siblings or whether they are not related at all.
+A siblings DNA test is suitable for when two or more individuals want to verify whether they share a common parent.
 Sibling testing is only carried out in cases where the people taking part in the test are brothers and sisters – in other words both male and female test participants are involved in the same test.

 We strongly suggest including the sample of a known mother to provide stronger results.

 Your siblings DNA test results

 Siblingship test results are based on statistical calculations which will provide what is called a siblingship index.
 How accurate a test result will be is hard to predict as it very much depends on how much common genetic material the individuals share and whether or not they have included the sample of the mother.
 Brothers and sisters share around half (50%) of their DNA.

 Test results are intended to provide a statistical likelihood that gives evidence to support the tested relationship in question.
 Providing additional parties to be tested (for example, a known parent’s sample) or performing direct relationship testing may provide additional evidence.

 In the case of all relationship testing, we recommended that a known parent (normally the Mother) is included in the test to strengthen the result.

 Siblings DNA Testing: Collecting samples